bugsnag/bugsnag-sourcemaps/README.md

 -k, --api-key KEY          Your project API key
+-v, --app-version VERSION  The version number of your app -c, --code-bundle-id ID    The code bundle id (react native only) -d, --directory [PATH]     Enable directory mode.
+Searches for multiple source
+                           maps in the directory and uploads them all.
+Only supply a path if the directory you want to search is not the same as your project root.
+                           This option makes the following options redundant:
+                             --source-map
+                             --minified-url
+                             --minified-file
--v, --app-version VERSION  The version number of your app -c, --code-bundle-id ID    The code bundle id (react native only) -e, --endpoint URL         The URL of the upload server -m, --minified-url URL     The URL your users will request your bundle -s, --source-map PATH      The path of the source map file (local)
+-e, --endpoint URL         The URL of the upload server -m, --minified-url URL     The URL your users will request your bundle -s, --source-map PATH      The path of the source map file (local)